QingCloudAppcenter/user-guide/docs/kubernetes/README-en-US.md

-# Kubernetes on QingCloud AppCenter User Instructions
+# Kubernetes on QingCloud AppCenter User Guide

 <extoc></extoc>

 ## Abstract

 [Kubernetes](https://kubernetes.io) is an open-source orchestration system to provide a platform for automating deployment, scaling, and operations of containerized applications across clusters of hosts.
-The goal of Kubernetes on QingCloud AppCenter is to help end users easily set up a Kubernetes cluster in several minutes.
-It also supports cluster horizontal scaling and vertical scaling, nodes monitoring and alarms configuration.
-The cluster runs in private network with high performance storage provided by QingCloud platform, which ensures end users' data security and provides high I/O performance.
+The goal of [Kubernetes on QingCloud AppCenter](https://appcenter.qingcloud.com/apps/app-u0llx5j8) is to help end users easily set up a Kubernetes cluster in several minutes.
+It also supports cluster horizontal scaling and vertical scaling, nodes monitoring and alarms configuration etc. The cluster runs in a private network with high performance storage provided by QingCloud platform, which ensures end users data security and provides high I/O performance.

 ----